agarciamontoro/agarciamontoro.github.io/_posts/2017-08-25-gsoc-final-thoughts.md

 The commit in this PR just fixed a bug caused by the changes introduced in the first one.

-## What Code Have *Not* Been Merged?
+## What Code Has *Not* Been Merged?

 Four PRs remained unmerged at the end of the programme, but they contain useful work that should be used after GSoC finishes:

 * [Adaptation of fitting interfaces to templated gradient functions](https://github.com/root-project/root/pull/890)

-This PR finishes the work of the fitting interfaces generalization, providing the user the possibility to use gradient functions in their fittings.
+This PR completes the work of the fitting interfaces generalization, providing the user the possibility to use gradient functions in their fittings.
 It also adds integration tests to check everything works as a whole.

 * [Vectorization of TMath.](https://github.com/root-project/root/pull/655)